InGarage/MakerPlayGround_Library/script/Action_Description/Description/AN_LCD_20.md

-<i class="icon-font"></i>Logic
+<i class="icon-font"></i>Accelerometer_X
 ===================
-Show the logic from generic sensor to the LCD in SI unit.
+Show the accelerometer on X axis from accelerometer sensor to the LCD in SI unit.

 **SensorName**
 : Blank to pick up a new one.